 - Generate a page once and then cache the content for future requests.
 This option offers improved performance but requests potentially display outdated content until it is regenerated.

 Caching is essential for achieving the high levels of scaling and performance that many applications expect.
-The default VIP CDN configuration works for most cases, but is insufficient when more control of the caching behavior is required (e.g., serving different content to different groups of users).
-The VIP Cache Personalization API provides a way to customize the caching behavior of the VIP CDN while still leveraging the power and scale that it provides.
+By default, the VIP CDN is configured to maximize cache hit rates.
+The VIP Cache Personalization API provides a way to customize the default caching behavior of the VIP CDN while still leveraging the power and scale that it provides.

 Some common uses for the VIP Cache Personalization API include:

-- Tailoring content to the user’s location (geotargeting)
+- Tailoring content to a user’s location (geotargeting).